 "Sport is a great way to bring a country together and cricket is one of the fastest-growing sports in Rwanda, with children from all different backgrounds increasingly enthusiastic to pick up a bat and ball.
 I wish the RCSF every success."

-- David Cameron, British Prime Minister and RCSF Patron
+- David Cameron, Former British Prime Minister and RCSF Patron

 The MCCF has raised funds to support the Rwanda Cricket Stadium Foundation (RCSF).
 This project aims to promote reconciliation through sport by building an international standard cricket stadium on the outskirts of Kigali which will provide recreation and empowerment for those living in the local community.
 The project embraces the ethos of sustainable development, harnessing local labour and resources to build the stadium (completed 2017), and so providing the community with much needed work and income.